MicrosoftDocs/SupportArticles-docs/support/sql/connect/timeout-expired-error.md

 ---
 title: Timeout expired messages when connecting to SQL Server
-description: Fixes the timeout expired errors when you connect to SQL Server.
-Helps you verify and troubleshoot the error. ms.date: 11/14/2021 ms.prod-support-area-path: Connection issues
+description: Fixes timeout expired errors when connecting to SQL Server and helps you verify and troubleshoot the errors. ms.date: 11/14/2021 ms.prod-support-area-path: Connection issues
 author: cobibi